sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 With static libraries, programs will be bigger and harder to upgrade.
 But they will be easier to deploy.

-With dynamic libraries, programs will be smaller and easier to upgrade, but harder to deploy.
+With dynamic libraries (shared libraries), programs will be smaller and easier to upgrade, but harder to deploy.

+A major advantage of shared libraries, is that they save space in the system where they are installed.

 ## BUILD SYSTEM: MAKE